brimdata/zync/README.md

 zapi query -f table "from Staging | not is(type(done)) | this:={seqno:kafka.offset,op:value.op,row:value.after} | fuse"
 ```

-> NOTE: we formatted this output a bit differently as the updates are getting
+> NOTE: We formatted this output a bit differently as the updates are getting
 > more complex.
 Here we numbered each update according to CDC order,
 > included the Debezium `op` field, and fused the tables so you can see where
 > the updates fall in the table.

 Finally, in the last batch, the remaining invoices marked "pending" are
-all updated...
+all updated.

 ```
 zapi load -use Raw@main demo/batch-4.zson